Division formulas on projective varieties: Integral representation on

-where $E_k^i$ are disjoint trivial line bundles, and the mappings $a_j$ are formally the same mappings as in \eqref{skottavla}.
-It turns out, see, e.g., \cite{AW1}, that \eqref{prost} is actually a (locally free) resolution of the sheaf $\Ok^{\P^N}/\J_X$.
-Let $R$ and $U$ be the associated currents as above and recall that $R=R_p+R_{p+1}+\cdots $.
+where $E_k^i$ are disjoint trivial line bundles, and the mappings $a_j$ are (formally) the same mappings as in \eqref{skottavla}.
+It turns out, see, e.g., \cite[Section~6]{AW1}, that \eqref{prost} is actually a resolution of the sheaf $\Ok^{\Pk^N}/\J_X$.
+Let $R$ and $U$ be the associated currents as above and recall that $R=R_p+R_{p+1}+\cdots $, where $p:=N-n$.